jasper-ang/jasper-ang/README.md

 ---

 ### 👀 Interests
-- **LLM Application Layer:** I create tools that use large language models (LLMs) like ChatGPT to make more interactive apps.
+- **LLM Application Layer:** Creating tools with large language models (LLMs) to build more interactive apps.
 - **Multimodal Systems:** Mixing different kinds of inputs—like text, images, and sound—to make AI more versatile.
 - **Contextual Memory:** Working on ways for AI to remember information across different interactions, so it can connect past conversations.

 ### 🌱 Currently Learning
 - **Letta MemGPT:** I’m figuring out how to use memory-based GPTs to keep track of long conversations.
 - **Prompt Orchestration:** Creating better prompts (questions or instructions for AI) to keep interactions smooth and meaningful.
-- **Memory Persistant tradeoffs:**: Still figuring out the balance between caching vectors, saving into db, when to do what
+- **Memory Persistant tradeoffs:**: Balancing when to save data in the database or cache it for speed.

 ### 💞️ Open to Collaborate On
 - **Multimodal AI Projects:** Projects that combine multiple input types to make AI “smarter.”